Dendi Lab Software Solutions

 Electronic Health Record (EHR) Integrations are Complex

 A valuable service that clinical labs can offer to improve client experience is an integration to provider EHRs or EMRs.
 These integrations are incredibly complex and challenging with 95% of US healthcare organizations using one of over a dozen versions of the HL7v2 data transfer protocol.
-EHR interfacing expertise and a LIS equipped for healthcare data integrations are absolute necessities for seamless integration projects.
+There’s also a transition from HL7 to the new FHIR API standard to add to the complexity.
+Regardless of the standard, EHR interfacing expertise and a LIS equipped for healthcare data integrations are absolute necessities for seamless integration projects.
 Since LIMS are not focused on healthcare applications like a LIS, it’s unlikely that a LIMS vendor will have the resources nor the experience to successfully complete EHR integration projects.

 HL7 versions